mjibson/mjibson.github.io/_posts/2016-02-29-moggio-multi-source-music-player.markdown

 ---
 layout: post
-title: "Implementing mog: a cross-platform, multi-source music player in Go"
+title: "Implementing moggio: a cross-platform, multi-source music player in Go"
 date: 2016-02-29 00:00
-categories: [mog, go]
+categories: [moggio, go]
 ---

-Today I am announcing the release of [mog 0.1.0](http://mogg.io/). mog is a cross-platform, multi-source music player written in [Go](https://golang.org/).
+Today I am announcing the release of [moggio 0.1.0](http://moggio.io/). moggio is a cross-platform, multi-source music player written in [Go](https://golang.org/).
 It runs on Windows, Linux, and Mac, can play from over a dozen sources (Google Music, Soundcloud, etc.) and from as many